 Our diabetes care plans from our East Lancashire and Ribble Valley team are designed to help you manage the disease and prevent negative side effects.
 If you do face additional health complications, we can adjust your homecare service to meet your new requirements.

 - More than 4.9 million people in the UK have diabetes and 13.6 million people are now at increased risk of type 2 diabetes in the UK

 - Almost 25 percent of people over the age of 65 have diabetes.

 - More than 90 percent of diabetics have Type 2 diabetes.

 - For a great resource on diabetes health, visit the Living with Diabetes section at Diabetes UK.

-Speak to a member of Right at Home East Lancashire and Ribble Valley to benefit from our long-standing experience, supporting Clients with diabetes.
+Chat to a member of our Right at Home team to benefit from our long-standing experience, supporting Clients with diabetes.

 Our Trusted Services